gregor-fausto/clarkiaSeedBanks/library/measurementQuestions.md

 for a 2017 model.
 That file is `Clarkia-LTREB\data and scripts\clarkia estimated vital rates and lambdas feb17.xlsx`.

-First I calculated the mean fruits per plant in each year-population combination from 2006-2009.
+First, I calculated the mean fruits per plant in each year-population combination from 2006-2009.
 I then averaged these values to get a mean value for each population from 2006-2009.
 I did this because I assumed this is how the values in Table A2 of the appendix for the 2011 Am Nat